kamilpiasek/KPProgressImageView/README.md

 pod "KPProgressImageView"
 ```

-##Visual themo
+##Visual demo
-Below you can see simple demo of four image progressbars, each of different direction.
+Below you can see simple demo of four `KPProgressImageView`'s, each of different direction.
 Slider modifies current progress from 0 to 100%.

 ![Demo](http://s23.postimg.org/xax5raepn/Demo.gif)